Master’s in Data Science Programs in South Dakota

 DSU has an online degree to suit almost every goal.
 Depending on your career path, you could look at the:

-- Online Master of Science in Health Informatics (MSHI): This HIMSS-approved program includes a strong roster of classes, including training in analytics, network technology, data privacy, security, and data management.
-It’s designed to give you a solid foundation for CAHIMS or CPHIMS certification exams.
+- Online Master of Science in Health Informatics (MSHI): This program includes a strong roster of classes, including training in analytics, network technology, data privacy, security, and data management.
 DSU’s Center of Advancement for Healthcare IT (CAHIT) can also help with internships and project possibilities.

-- Online Master of Science in Information Systems (MSIS): Billed as an “MBA-like program with a technical edge,” the MSIS is geared toward wannabe IT managers and systems analysts.
+- Online Master of Science in Information Systems (MSIS): The MSIS is geared toward wannabe IT managers and systems analysts.
 Though it’s not a true data science degree, you have the option to choose a career track specialization in your field (e.g. data management or healthcare information systems).

-Business folks should also take a close look at USD’s online MBA with a specialization in Business Analytics.
-USD often ranks in the top 65 of U.S. News & World Report rankings for Best Online MBA Programs, and its program is AACSB-accredited.
+Business folks may also take a close look at USD’s online MBA with a specialization in Business Analytics and its program is AACSB-accredited.

 The degree is founded on core business concepts (e.g. accounting, information systems, marketing, finance, etc.), but the business analytics specialization will allow you to get stuck into data analysis, data management, and operational analysis.